athertahir/aws/Episode_6/06_Hosting WordPress Using Amazon S3.md

 19. Click Save

 20. A dialogue box opens asking you to confirm your changes.
-Type in the field, and then click Confirm
+Type `confirm` in the field, and then click Confirm

 You will now configure the bucket for static website hosting.